 Wendy has worked on behalf of children as a library volunteer, juvenile justice attorney, a tutor at an elementary school and a juvenile facility, and a Court-Appointed Special Advocate, but her most joyful roles have been as a mother and children’s book author.

 Wendy also works as special projects coordinator for the Pretrial Justice Institute.
 Her sometimes co-author is also blaming that for letting her website lapse and disappear.

 Wendy lives in the Virginia suburbs of Washington, DC with her husband and three children.

-If I were a bad friend, I would fill this page with pictures of Wendy with her eyes closed or her mouth full of food.
-But I am not so I’ll just leave this note to tell you that her writing is amazing, her books are full of heart and depth, and you should follow her on twitter at @wendyshang.
-Her new-and-improving website is up at www.wendyshang.com.
-And if you want to leave a message for her here, I will make sure she gets that, too.
+If I were a bad friend, I would fill this page with pictures of Wendy with her eyes closed.
+But she has the same photos of me, so instead I’ll just leave this note to tell you that her writing is amazing, her books are full of heart and depth, and you should follow her on twitter at @wendyshang, which still exists.
+Her new-and-improved website will be up at www.wendyshang.com when she renews it.
+And meanwhile, if you want to leave a message for her here, I will make sure she gets it.